TechnoCannon1337/PersonalProjects/README.md

 # Hello World!

-## This is a public repository for algorithms I've worked on and for algorithms I'm working on presently.
+## This is a public repository for programs I've worked on and for projects I'm working on presently.

 ## Techno Cannon, MPA